PennyLane: Automatic differentiation of hybrid quantum-classical computations: Computing gradients

 If $f(\inp; \vars) = f(\mu)$ is the output of the quantum node, we have

-where $c,s \in \R$ are fixed parameters for each type of gate.
+where $r$ is the number of \textit{unique differences} in the eigenvalue spectrum of gate $i$, $s_i$ the corresponding parameter-shift values, and $c_i$ the coefficients.
+Note that $c_i$ and $s_i$ are typically not fixed; there is a degree of freedom that allows the shift values to be chosen as needed, and the corresponding coefficients to be computed.
+Having said that, PennyLane by default chooses shift values that are equidistant with respect to the gates period, in order to minimize variance.

 While this equation bears some structural resemblance to numerical formulas (discussed next), there are two key differences.
-First, the numbers $c$ and $s$ are not infinitesimal, but finite; second, Eq.~\eqref{eq:grad_recipe} gives the \emph{exact} derivatives.
+First, the values $c_i$ and $s_i$ are not infinitesimal, but finite; second, Eq.~\eqref{eq:grad_recipe} gives the \emph{exact} derivatives.
 Thus, while analytic derivative evaluations are constrained by device noise and statistical imprecision in the averaging of measurements, they are not subject to numerical issues.
-To analytically compute derivatives of qubit gates or gates in a Gaussian circuit, PennyLane automatically looks up the appropriate derivative recipe (the numbers $c$ and $s$) for a gate, evaluates the original circuit twice (shifting the argument of the relevant gate by $\pm s$), subtracts the results, and scales by $c$.
+To analytically compute derivatives of qubit gates or gates in a Gaussian circuit, PennyLane automatically computes or looks up the appropriate derivative recipe for an operation, evaluates the original circuit multiple times (shifting the argument of the relevant gate by $\{s_i\}$), and takes the linear combination with coefficients $\{c_i\}$.